 Firstly, to the packaging.
 The plastic bottle resembles the other cleansers from this brand in shape, however, the total transparency allows the oil to be the star from the onset.
 A beautiful yellow colour radiates through the surface.
 The bottle incorporates a protective clip that sits under the pump head to prevent unintentional discharge, however, I found that this was a little cumbersome to use, and besides, I don’t think anything makes this bottle particularly travel friendly.
 I always prefer balms for portability.
-There is a warning to keep the product away from direct light so perhaps a tinted plastic would have been a more practical storage solution to reduce the risk of product degradation.
+There is a warning to keep the product away from direct light so perhaps an opaque or at least tinted plastic would have been a more practical storage solution to reduce the risk of product degradation.
 Nonetheless, I usually keep my oils in a cabinet so this didn’t impact me in any way.

 The Huangjisoo Pure Perfect Cleansing Oil comprises 99.5% natural, organic ingredients and has received EWG verified authentication which rates it highly, all components returning a safe green grading.
 As such, it is suitable for all skin types, although those sensitive to essential oils should note the presence of Bitter Orange.
 The cleanser has a light scent imparted by this inclusion.
-It is neither offensive nor pleasant for me.
+It’s neither offensive nor pleasant for me.
 I think Orange Oil was necessary to disturb its near cooking oil type of smell.

 I used this continuously for several weeks as my first step cleanser in my evening routine, to remove sunscreen, makeup and general impurities.
 I like to apply around 4 pumps on dry hands and massage it into all parts of my face including lips and eyes for several minutes.
 It has a lovely silky texture that allows it to glide effortlessly, delivering satisfying application.
 Once makeup is sufficiently dislodged and pores given a thorough clean, I emulsify the formula with warm water, rinsing my face until completely clean.
 After patting dry, skin looks and feels clean without any sense of tightness.